sc00termcgavin/Documentation/docs/comptia/section2.md

 ### Mobile Devices

-- **Jailbreaking**: Removing restrictions to gain root access to system files on mobile devices.
+- **Jailbreaking**: A method used to gain elevated privileges and access to system files on mobile devices.
+  - Allows users to install unauthorized apps, customize the device's appearance and behavior, access system files, and bypass restrictions implemented by Apple.
 - **Sideloading**: Installing unauthorized Apps from non official sources.

 ### Virtualization